ElazarK/content-docs/scripts/NetWitnessSAGetEvents.md

 ---
 id: netwitness-sa-get-events
-title: Netwitness SA Get Events
+title: NetWitness SA Get Events
 ---

 Returns all the RSA NetWitness SA events in the defined time range.